Packaging & Resource Efficiency

 • *

-This includes thermal recovery, in which the waste heat generated by incineration is recovered and used to generate electricity and supply heat.
+Includes thermal recovery (heat utilization), in which heat generated during incineration is recovered and utilized for power generation and heat supply

 Establishment of R Plus Japan to Work on the Recycling of Used Plastics